josuekenge/Zerpha/README.md

 To apply them to your Supabase project:

-1. Install the Supabase CLI if you haven’t already:
+1. Install the Supabase CLI if you haven't already:
    ```bash
    npm install -g supabase
    ```